mrmikeeSC99/Udacity-Project_6/README.md

 -
 ####Change Log
+* Refactored 'menu is hidden' to use Jquery.hasClass()
 * Refactored 'Initial Entries' to simplify loadFeed.
 * Refactored it('loadFeed has data') to use Jasmine's toBeGreaterThan().
 * Refactored describe('New Feed Selection') to not use nested describes.